-After following Mike’s informative and inspirational social media updates, I was keen to find out more about some aspects of his life and pick his mind about his thoughts on Executive Protection.
-If you like his style, add him on Facebook!
+After following Mike’s informative and inspirational social media updates, we were keen to find out more about some aspects of his life and pick his mind about his thoughts on Executive Protection.

 Firstly Mike, congratulations on your Ripley’s Believe It Or Not achievement of having a 14-lb bowling ball dropped on you from 8 feet, 5 inches while lying on a bed of broken glass!
 What are some of your favorite feats of strength?

 Well, it terms of notoriety, it’s hard to top that Ripley’s stunt for the moment.
 What made that stunt so ridiculous was not the bowling ball itself, but that I had an engineer come up with a way to get that bowling ball to impact my body with 6,000 pounds of force.
 That, plus the broken glass, is what made it “interesting.”